kailash-manasarovar/statement/docs/timeline/2024/march.md

 - We do some research into getting my devices examined for hacking so that I can amplify my report to the police.
 - We find out to have this done can cost thousands.
-- We find an expert in Alicante who is reasonable, and quote 600 euros for a laptop, phone, and two webcams.
+- We find an expert in Alicante who is reasonable, and quotes 600 euros for a laptop, phone, and two webcams.
 - My friend helps me [write a letter](../../content/documents/letters/Ampliacion%20Denuncia_Katharine.pdf) to David Piñeiro, the technical expert at D.P.R., Arzobispo Loaces, 17, Local 1 - 2, 03003 Alicante.

 ## 16th March